alex3dbros/megacnc/README.md

 # Deploying the App on Ubuntu with Docker Compose
 This guide walks you through deploying the app on an Ubuntu instance using Docker Compose, providing a straightforward way to get the app up and running.
+- I tested successfully the build and run process in Virtual Box VM and should work on any virtualized environment or barebone Server or PC
+- I tested also on RPI 4 4GB RAM with 32 GB SD Card and the app runs well

 ## Prerequisites
 Ubuntu Desktop 22 (or the latest version)